kavia-common/recipe-explorer-38069-38125/frontend_react_js/README.md

 # Lightweight React Template for KAVIA

+Note: This app uses a non-interactive start wrapper that normalizes SIGINT/SIGTERM/137/143 to 0 during orchestrated shutdown.
+Exit code 137 seen in logs during teardown is not treated as a failure.

 This project provides a minimal React template with a clean, modern UI and minimal dependencies.

 ## Features